Factual Reporting: MIXED

 IBD is owned by Investors Business Daily Inc and is funded through advertising, subscriptions, and investment product sales.

 Analysis / Bias

-In review, Investors Business Daily primarily reports on economics, markets and investing.
-They also report on politics, especially through their editorial section with a very strong right wing bias.
-There is moderate use of loaded language in their articles that significantly favors the right, such as this: Democratic Socialism: Who Knew That ‘Free’ Could Cost So Much?
-For the most part IBD sources their market information to credible mainstream and government websites, however they occasionally utilize factually mixed sources such as the Daily Signal.
+In review, Investors Business Daily primarily reports on economics, markets, and investing.
+They also report on politics, especially through their editorial section with a very strong right-wing bias.
+There is the moderate use of loaded language in their articles that significantly favors the right, such as this: Democratic Socialism: Who Knew That ‘Free’ Could Cost So Much?
+For the most part, IBD sources their market information to credible mainstream and government websites, however, they occasionally utilize factually mixed sources such as the Daily Signal.

 Investors Business Daily strays from the consensus of science in regards to climate change and they have made outrageous and false claims, such as Stephen Hawking would be dead if he lived under England’s Government health care system.
 This is a false propaganda statement as Stephen Hawking is a citizen of the UK and lives there.
 Hawking claims the British Healthcare system saved his life and kept him alive to old age.

 Failed Fact Checks